 ON THIS PAGE: You will find information about how many men learn they have this type of cancer each year and some general survival information.
 Remember, survival rates depend on several factors.
 To see other pages, use the menu on the side of your screen.

-This year, an estimated 1,640 men in the United States will be diagnosed with penile cancer.
-An estimated 320 deaths from the disease will occur this year.
-Penile cancer is more common in some parts of Asia, Africa, and South America, where it accounts for up to 10% of cancers in men, than in the United States.
+This year, an estimated 1,640 men in the United States will be diagnosed with penile cancer and about 320 men will die from the disease.
+Penile cancer is rare in the United States and makes up less than 1% of all cancer diagnosed in men.
+It is more common in some parts of Asia, Africa, and South America, where it accounts for up to 10% of cancers in men.

 The five-year survival rate is the percentage of people who survive at least five years after the cancer is detected, excluding those who die from other diseases.
-The five-year survival rate of men with penile cancer that has not spread at the time of diagnosis is about 85%.
-If the cancer has spread near the penis (local spread), the five-year survival rate is 59%.
-If the cancer has spread to other parts of the body (distant spread), the five-year survival rate is 11%.
+The five-year survival rate of men with penile cancer that has not spread when it is first diagnosed is about 85%.
+If the cancer has spread near the penis, called local spread, the five-year survival rate is 59%.
+If the cancer has spread to other parts of the body, called distant spread, the five-year survival rate is 11%.

 Statistics adapted from the American Cancer Society's publication, Cancer Facts and Figures 2014.

 To continue reading this guide, use the menu on the side of your screen to select another section.